-Photography Sossusvlei is very popular amongst landscape photographers, and it is not hard to see why.
-The severe color palate, the undulating dunes, the unobstructed views and the otherworldly atmosphere all combine to create the most picturesque tableau.
-Whether you are a professional shutterbug or love a candid snapshot, your Sossusvlei photos may prove your most memorable.
+Sossusvlei is very popular amongst landscape photographers, and it is not hard to see why.
+The severe color palate, the undulating dunes, the unobstructed views, and the otherworldly atmosphere combine to create the most picturesque tableau.
+Whether you are a professional shutterbug or love candid snapshots, your Sossusvlei photos may prove your most memorable.

-Activities For a landscape that consists largely of 'nothing', Sossusvlei boasts an astounding number of adventures available.
+For a landscape that consists mainly of 'nothing,' Sossusvlei boasts an astounding number of adventures available.
 Tear across the dunes on a quad bike, clamber to the top of Big Daddy or Dune 45, wander through the crevices of Sesriem Canyon, relish the desert scenery on a leisurely nature drive, examine the landscape from above in a hot air balloon, or learn about the constellations while star gazing.

-Accommodation Sossusvlei offers a unique collection of accommodations with enhancements that make the most of the location, like Little Kulala's rooftop 'starbeds' for uninterrupted stargazing.
-Though plainly isolated, you will find yourself surprised by the quality of meals and the occasional decadence of environment produced by these little desert bastions.
+Sossusvlei offers a unique collection of accommodations with enhancements that make the most of the location, like Little Kulala's rooftop 'starbeds' for uninterrupted stargazing.
+Though isolated, you will be surprised by the quality of meals and the occasional decadence of the environment produced by these little desert bastions.

-Desert Game Drives Though not nearly as productive in terms of number of animals spotted, a desert game drive does offer the opportunity to view animals that have adapted to survive in these harsh conditions.
+Though not nearly as productive in terms of the number of animals spotted, a desert game drive does offer the opportunity to view animals that have adapted to survive in these harsh conditions.
 The gemsbok and springbok are the most common antelope.
 The brown hyena is the largest carnivore that can be seen here.

 Our range of Sossusvlei vacation options and custom trips are aimed at adventure-seekers and honeymoon couples alike.

-When exploring Sossusvlei on an overland safari with an African Sky guide, your transportation will consist of a solid 4x4 vehicle capable of navigating the harsh conditions of the Namib Desert.
+When exploring Sossusvlei on a private overland tour with an African Sky guide, your transportation will consist of a solid 4x4 vehicle capable of navigating the harsh conditions of the Namib Desert.
 Air-conditioning and comfortable interiors are standard.

-If you are enjoying a luxurious fly-in safari, you will first reach the Namib-Naukluft National Park by light aircraft charter flight and then enjoy nature drives and activity transfers in modified open 4x4 vehicles similar to those used for game drives elsewhere in Southern Africa.
+Suppose you are enjoying a luxurious fly-in safari.
+In that case, you will first reach the Namib-Naukluft National Park by light aircraft charter flight and then enjoy nature drives and activity transfers in modified open 4x4 vehicles similar to those used for game drives elsewhere in Southern Africa.

 Should the charter flights be full or beyond a reasonable budget, we will arrange overland transfers to and from the lodge in question with a reputable operator that adheres to the same high standards that we do.
 Your comfort and safety are paramount to us.

 The experiences available in and around Sossusvlei are inherently unique to the area.
-Nowhere will you marvel at the night sky quite like here, nor gape in awe at the aerial views from the basket of a balloon.
+Nowhere will you marvel at the night sky quite like here, nor gape in awe at the aerial views from the balloon basket.
 Sossusvlei is one of a kind, and so are the experiences to savor.

 Romantic experiences in the finest safari areas of South Africa and Namibia featuring luxury lodge accommodation.

-A Private tour that visits the southern Namibian highlights of Fish River Canyon, Aus, Luderitz and Sossusvlei.
+This private tour visit visits the Southern Namibian highlights of Fish River Canyon, Aus, Luderitz, and Sossusvlei.

-There are no commercial flights to this remote outpost - only scheduled and private charter flights between Sossusvlei and main tourism hubs like Windhoek, Swakopmund and Etosha.
-Do keep in mind that charter flights are costly and may seriously augment your traveling costs.
+There are no commercial flights to this remote outpost - only scheduled and private charter flights between Sossusvlei and main tourism hubs like Windhoek, Swakopmund, and Etosha.
+Remember that charter flights are costly and may seriously augment your traveling costs.
 Strict luggage restrictions also apply.

-From Swakopmund and Windhoek, the overland trip to Sossusvlei is around 5 to 6 hours in duration.
-The route is typically tackled in a hardy 4x4 vehicle, as it passes through harsh desert landscapes.
-All vehicles used are air-conditioned with comfortable interiors - your comfort and safety while traveling are paramount.
+From Swakopmund and Windhoek, the overland trip to Sossusvlei is around 5 to 6 hours.
+The route is typically tackled in a hardy 4x4 vehicle as it passes through harsh desert landscapes.
+All vehicles are air-conditioned with comfortable interiors - your comfort and safety while traveling are paramount.

 Summer can be a scorcher, particularly in the months before the rains have fallen (October & November).
-During this period, the mercury can push past 40°C (104°F).
+The mercury can push past 40°C (104°F) during this period.
 The inland rains cool down the interior a bit from December to February.

-Sossusvlei is not located in a malaria-risk area, therefore you should only concern yourself with anti-malaria prophylactics if you are venturing considerably further north.
-Ensure that your routine vaccinations are up to date and be cautious and attentive when enjoying moderate-risk activities like quad biking.
+Sossusvlei is not located in a malaria-risk area.
+Therefore you should only concern yourself with anti-malaria prophylactics if you are venturing further north.
+Ensure that your routine vaccinations are up to date, and be cautious and attentive when enjoying moderate-risk activities like quad biking.

-This is the desert.
-Ensure that you stay hydrated (bottled mineral water is readily available at all lodges and accommodations), wear a proper hat when venturing out and reapply sunblock as you find it necessary.
+Sossusvlei is in the desert.
+Ensure that you stay hydrated (bottled mineral water is readily available at all lodges and accommodations), wear a proper hat when venturing out, and reapply sunblock as necessary.
 Petty crime is low to non-existent in this remote outpost.
-Animals are scarcely seen but nevertheless prevalent - avoid feeding any wild animals or approaching them.
+Animals are scarcely seen but prevalent - avoid feeding wild animals or approaching them.

 Fauna in the Sossusvlei area is relatively rich.
-It mostly comprises small animals that can survive with little water, including a number of arthropods, small reptiles and small mammals such as rodents or jackals.
+It mainly comprises small animals that can survive with little water, including several arthropods, small reptiles, and small mammals such as rodents or jackals.
 Larger animals include antelope (mainly gemsbok and springbok) and ostrich.
-Spotted hyena and the occasional brown hyena are often encountered on the reserves surrounding Sossusvlei.
-Smaller creatures such as bat-eared fox, black-backed jackal, porcupine, Cape fox and aardwolf can also be seen.
+Spotted hyenas and the occasional brown hyena are often encountered on the reserves surrounding Sossusvlei.
+Smaller creatures such as bat-eared foxes, black-backed jackals, porcupines, Cape foxes, and aardwolves can also be seen.

 During the flood season, several migrant bird species appear along the marshes and rivers.
 One bird, the aptly named dune lark, has its entire global distribution limited to this area.
 Much of the Sossusvlei and Namib fauna is endemic and highly adapted to the specific arid features of the Namib Desert.
 Most notably, fog beetles - such as the Namib Desert beetle - have developed a technique for collecting water from early morning fogs through the bumps on their backs.